Shinola ... Where American is Made

 lugged steel frame and fork with a jet-black finish, sleek bamboo fenders, and

 a bright headlamp.
-Adding more value to these sought-after collectibles is access
+Adding more value to these sought-after collectibles is access to access to The Foundry, a private collectors club established exclusively for owners of limited edition Shinola goods.

-owners of limited edition Shinola goods.
 Membership perks include exclusive

 private events, an annual tour of the Shinola Detroit factory, and first access